chaoss/metrics/README.md

 # CHAOSS Metrics

 Welcome to the CHAOSS Metrics repository.
 CHAOSS Metrics repository captures metrics for assessing open source community health and sustainability.
 Such metrics are aimed at understanding project diversity & inclusion, growth-maturity-decline, risk, and value.
-For more information about the CHAOSS project go to our website at: https://chaoss.community/
+For more information about the CHAOSS project go to our website at https://chaoss.community/

 ## Goals of CHAOSS Metrics